A U17 submarine heads for Speyer

 From there the U-17 will go through the Netherlands over the Waal back to Germany and then over the Rhine past Cologne Cathedral, the Loreley and the Deutsches Eck in Koblenz to Speyer.

-In Speyer, the submarine will go ashore on heavy transport transport towards the Technik Museum.
+In Speyer, the submarine will go ashore on heavy transport towards the Technik Museum.
 At the Speyer location, the Technik Museum’s workshop can check all parameters for onward transport to Sinsheim and make the necessary preparations.

 According to the Royal Van der Wees Group, the onward journey on the Waal/Rhein towards Nijmegen, will begin on Thursday May 11.